-- ADVISORY: This service has capacity for new customers from time-to-time, only. The service is triaged for fit between parties. --

 A SchemeWise recovery coach will:

-Spend time with you, and people important to you, to get to know you and understand your needs;
+⇒ Spend time with you, and people important to you, to get to know you and understand your needs (weekly at least);

-Help you better understand what NDIS supports could help enable your recovery, as well as support you through your plan review.
+⇒ Help you better understand what NDIS supports could help enable your recovery, as well as support you in your daily life or through your plan review.
 They will support you to consider services options and put in place the ones you choose (you must use your efforts - coaches can only encourage and help you work through these processes and options).

-This program offers support to pursue and achieve your goals with:
+This service enables you to pursue and achieve your goals

-♦ Connecting with services for daily life needs
+♦ Connecting with services and supports for daily life needs or supported living

 ♦ Increasing social and community participation options